osandadeshan/osandadeshan/README.md

 ------------

 ### Core Skills
-* Industry aware and technically up to speed with current software development tools
+* Industry aware and technically up to speed with current software development tools.
-* Strong analytical skills and level headed problem solver
+* Strong analytical skills and level headed problem solver.
-* Strong Java in an object orientated environment
+* Strong Java in an object orientated environment.
-* Experienced in Behaviour Driven Test Automation using Gauge Framework (Web, Android, iOS and API Automation)
+* Experienced in Behaviour Driven Test Automation using Gauge Framework (Web, Android, iOS and API Automation).
-* Mobile Test Automation using Appium
+* Mobile Test Automation using Appium.
-* Performance Testing using JMeter
+* Performance Testing using JMeter.
-* Experienced in API Testing using SoapUI
+* Experienced in API Testing using SoapUI.
-* Windows GUI based Automation using AutoIt
+* Windows GUI based Automation using AutoIt.
-* Security Testing
+* Security Testing.
-* Reporting and documentation using JIRA and Confluence
+* Reporting and documentation using JIRA and Confluence.
-* Knowledge Apache, Linux, SQL databases and Linux
+* Knowledge Apache, Linux, SQL databases and Linux.
-* Version controlling using Git
+* Version controlling using Git.

 ------------